bics/CoffeeHouse/README.md

         * Styling for the above image selector
         * Hiding form field when creating new tables
         * Auto updating form with logged in user
+        * Snippet to pass on table for conversations view

 ### Content